Should I Become an Auditor?

 Step 1: Earn an Undergraduate Degree

 Becoming an auditor begins with recognizing a strong aptitude for number crunching and data analysis.
 Auditing and accounting fields comprise numerous career directions with different educational paths.
 Some auditors begin their careers with a bachelor's degree in accounting, and there are also degree programs available with a concentration in internal auditing.
 These programs can allow students to specialize early in their academic career, which better prepares them to begin entry-level work as an auditor.
 Students can expect to cover accounting course topics like government loans and insurance, investment analysis and risk management.

 - Complete an internship.
-Practical work experience gives newly graduated applicants a competitive edge in the marketplace and helps them develop skills toward a desired work area.
+Practical work experience gives newly-graduated applicants a competitive edge in the marketplace and helps them develop skills toward a desired work area.
 Co-op work experience, part-time auditing internships or full-time summer positions are available to give prospective auditors the necessary experience.